-The correct identification of who owns the trademark becomes an important aspect of trademark registration.
-When a company has a complex organizational structure involving multiple legal entities, brand ownership must be carefully considered.
-While as a company, you may have your own preference for brand ownership, you need to make sure that the decision complies with the required trademark law.
-This is important to minimize property rights risks.
-For more information on the brand license, please contact a member of our company`s brand group.
-Section 5 of the Trademark Act states in part that “[d]. a registered trademark or trademark sought for registration is or may be used legally by related companies, this use is made for the benefit of the filer, and this use has no bearing on the validity of that trademark or its registration.
-One might think that the use of a brand owned by a wholly owned subsidiary by a parent company is appropriate, the recent decision of the Trademark Trial and Appeal Board in noble House Home Furnishings, LLC v.
-Floorco Enterprises, LLC, 118 U.S.2d 1413 (T.T.A.B 2016), illustrates the problem that may arise when a trademark is used by the trademark owner`s parent company and no trademark licenses or other control measures are introduced to control the nature and quality of the products/services on which the trademark is used.
+Koninklijke Philips Electronics N.V., 98 USPQ2d 1558 (TTAB 2011).
+The correct identification of the person who should be the owner of the trademark becomes an important aspect of trademark registration.
+Correctly identifying who owns the trademark becomes an important aspect of trademark registration.
+If a company has a complex organizational structure with multiple legal entities, brand ownership must be carefully weighed.
+Although as a business you may have your own preference for trademark ownership, you need to make sure that the decision complies with the required trademark law.
+This is important to minimize the risks associated with intellectual property rights.
+For more information about trademark licensing, please contact a member of our company`s trademark group.
+Section 5 of the Trademarks Act states in part that “[t]. a registered trademark or trademark whose registration is or may be lawfully used by affiliates, such use is for the benefit of the applicant and such use does not affect the validity of that trademark or its registration.
+One might think that the use of a trademark owned by a wholly-owned subsidiary of a parent company is appropriate, the recent decision of the Trial and Trademark Appeal Board in noble House Home Furnishings, LLC v.
+Floorco Enterprises, LLC, 118 U.S.2d 1413 (T.T.A.B 2016), illustrates the problem that can arise when a trademark is used by the parent company of the trademark owner. and that no trademark license or other Control measures are taken to control the nature and quality of the goods/services on which the trademark is used.